Sunday, September 1, 2024

 Hanagob

-The Hanagob in oral mythology and folklore as well in modern stories, they are referred to as "Haring Aswang" or "Supremo."
+The Haring Aswang in oral mythology and folklore as well in modern stories, they are referred to as "Haring Aswang" or "Supremo."
 These supreme aswang lead aswang clans.
 They are also called "Ama" or "Apo."
 They appear human but can transform into monsters at will.
 They are stronger and more savage than ordinary aswang.
 These aswang are born from pure blood, descended from aswang ancestors.
 They can be compared to the datus of ancient times.
 The Pinunong Aswang is obeyed by common aswang within their group or tribe.

 Hanagob o Haring Aswang